Navid200/xDrip/docs/Nightscout/FreeDNS_Util.md

 ## FreeDNS Utility
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> FreeDNS Utility

 This utility is called as a part of the installation process.
-You can also use it after installatio to change your FreeDNS hostname.
+You can also use it after installation to change your FreeDNS hostname.

 Open a [terminal](./Terminal.md) on the virtual machine.
 Select "FreeDNS Setup" from the main menu.